-Kids' playgrounds in NYC
+The best kids' playgrounds in NYC

 Central Park’s oldest and largest playground is also one of its best, thanks a top-to-bottom renovation (it reopened in 2006) that cleverly connected it to Umpire Rock, the Manhattan schist outcropping behind it: Kids not only get to a scale stone pyramid but, after crossing a small bridge, an actual cliff, too.
 (Consider packing a lunch for a picnic on top).
 Colorful, rubber-topped humps change up the usual flat landscape and divide the area for smaller kids, complete with a dedicated tot water area and an enormous sandbox with a climbing net, from the main complex of tunnels, moats and bridges, and the bigger kids’ spray fountains.
-An old-school spot with a single metal slide and two popular tire swings on the far western edge is a sweet nod to the centralparknyc.org)playgrounds of yore.
-Central Park, midpark between 61st and 63rd Sts (
+An old-school spot with a single metal slide and two popular tire swings on the far western edge is a sweet nod to the Central Park playgrounds of yore.
+Central Park, midpark between 61st and 63rd Sts (centralparknyc.org)

 NYC Playgrounds Map